F1 (video game series): F1 2000 (2000)

 The first video game of the series was developed by Visual Science for the PlayStation and Image Space Incorporated for Microsoft Windows.
-The game was initially available on 29 February 2000.
+The game was released on 29 February 2000.

 F1 Championship Season 2000 (2000)

 A second video game based on the 2000 Formula One World Championship was initially released by EA Sports for PlayStation, Microsoft Windows, PlayStation 2 and Game Boy Color on 28 September 2000.

 F1 Manager (2000)

 A spin-off game developed by Intelligent Games was available for Microsoft Windows on 6 October 2000.
 The game features ten-year managing simulation within a Formula One team.

 F1 2001 (2001)

 F1 2001 holds the official license of the 2001 Formula One World Championship.
 It was released for Microsoft Windows, PlayStation 2 and Xbox platforms.

 F1 2002 (2002)

 A fifth game of the series, titled F1 2002, was released for Xbox, Microsoft Windows, PlayStation 2, GameCube and Game Boy Advance.